lizconlan/lizconlan.github.com/_posts/2012-11-03-a-few-thoughts-on-tablets.md

 ### Yeah, if you see yourself as a content producer and not "just" a consumer, the Nexus unit has a lot going for it...
 Wait, what?!

 Turns out what I really need is something that's "small enough" - handbag sized and not too bulky - and light.
 Had to be lightweight.
-And Apple have pulled off a miracle and made sure that the Mini is the lightest of them all.
-And the thinnest.
-Very important factors when you're carrying these things around.
+And Apple have pulled off an engineering miracle and made sure that the Mini is the lightest of them all.
+And the thinnest; very important factors when you're carrying these things around.
 If you can manage a standard size Moleskine, the iPad Mini should provide [a familiar form factor](http://www.flickr.com/photos/shaderlab/8214807029/).

 Oh, plus the "premium" tag of the Apple hardware ensures it'll have the usual suspects falling over themselves to produce the widest range of accessories (read: I really need a keyboard - see also [Joey Hess: "my thoughts are being forced out through a straw"](http://joey.hess.usesthis.com)).